JobNmadu/jobnmadu.rbind.io/content/publication/conference-paper/index.md

   preview_only: false
 links: null
 projects: null
-publication: In *Agricultural Development in Nigeria: Evidence can Chart the Path*, the Proceddings of the Nigerian Association of Agricultural Economists' Special National Conference in Honour of Professor Chinedum Nwajiuba
+publication: In *Agricultural Development in Nigeria: Evidence can Chart the Path* the Proceddings of the Nigerian Association of Agricultural Economists' Special National Conference in Honour of Professor Chinedum Nwajiuba
 # publication_short: In *STC*
 publication_types:
 - "1"